 If it's a laptop, hold an object up at the side of the screen, such as the case, or a book, or your bag and block off the vantage point.
 During the winter months, a big coat can come in handy.

 When working remotely in a coffee shop or a public place its best practice to find a seat against a wall to keep all those prying eyes in front of you and over the other side of your laptop screen.
 For an extra top tip, make sure the wall isn't all glass or mirrored and, if sitting outside, try to sit against a wall and away from crowds.

-This is not much help when commuting, although the back of the bus will also work if you want to hide what your googling.
+This is not much help when commuting, although the back of the bus will also work if you want to hide what you're Googling.

 If you've got dodgy Wi-Fi at home and have to work in a public place, then shoulder surfing is an occupational hazard.
-However, if you have a great home connection, use it.
-The best way to stop people snooping on your companies business is to keep it private, stay home, or actually go to work.
+However, if you have a great home connection – use it.
+The best way to stop people snooping on your company's business is to keep it private, stay home, or actually go to the office – if possible.

-And, also, If you're searching through social media in public and worry that people are snooping, you can always just switch it off and put your device away.
+Moreover, if you're searching through social media in public and worry that people are snooping, you can always just switch it off and put your device away.
 Take the opportunity to be social in real life rather than online, or perhaps read a book on your commute instead.
-Although this will still be subject to shoulder surfing...